SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 The free version is pretty limited.
 You can only have two projects.
 I upgraded because tracking my time is really important to me and how we serve our clients.

-### Alternatives to Harvest.
+### Alternatives to Harvest:

 * [Toggl](https://toggl.com "Toggl Website") (The free version of this may be a better start if you have a lot of projects.)

-## Bonus: Read things later with Pocket
+## Bonus: Read things later with Pocket.

 `Free, Minor Limitations`

 Chances are you read a lot.
-It's not always the best time to read though, the way I solve this: Pocket.
-I'll get email newsletters with links to new articles, my dad might text me an article he found, our I'll see some interesting blogs on the internet.
+It's not always the most convenient time to read though.
+The way I solve this: Pocket.
+I'll get email newsletters with links to new articles, my dad might text me an article he found, or I'll see some interesting blogs on the internet.

-I'll save them quickly with pocket and be on my way.
+I'll save them quickly with Pocket and be on my way.
 That way I can come back later and do all my reading when I'm ready for it.

 Hopefully I can find a relaxing environment where I can focus and perhaps take some notes if something is particularly useful.

-* organize your articles with tags
+* Organize your articles with tags.
-* the browser plugin lets you save for later with one click
+* The browser plugin lets you save for later with one click.
-* the app on iPad syncs everything I saved on my computer
+* The app on iPad syncs everything you save on your computer
-* there is an awesome dark mode for reading in the dark without frying your eyes.
+* There is an awesome dark mode for reading in the dark without frying your eyes.
-* you can also save videos for later!
+* You can also save videos for later!

 ## Free apps are awesome, but....